XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

   - Make sure that docker runs throughout this process
 - Ganache cli - you will need to run an instance
   - We recommend this command `ganache-cli --port 8545 --deterministic --networkId 5777`
-- A deployed Pay On Deliver smart contract.
+- A deployed Pay On Delivery smart contract.
 (Make sure you copy the address for that contract)

 - This node app wizard works optimally with MacOS, and at this time this app is not Windows compatible